Neurosurgery Partners. Brain + Spine Solutions

 Mount Elizabeth Novena Specialist Centre

-- Bachelor of Medicine & Surgery, National University of Singapore
+- Bachelor of Medicine, Bachelor of Surgery, National University of Singapore

-- Fellow of the Royal College of Surgeons, Edinburgh
+- Fellow of the Royal College of Surgeons of Edinburgh, UK

-- Dr Ivan Ng Bak Hua is a neurosurgeon with more than 20 years experience in the field.
-At his Mount Elizabeth Novena clinic, he provides specialised care to his patients through skull base neurosurgery, brain tumour treatments and neurovascular surgery.
+- Dr Ivan Ng is a neurosurgeon practising at Mount Elizabeth Novena Hospital, Singapore.
+With more than 20 years experience in the field. he provides specialised care in skull base neurosurgery, brain tumour treatments and neurovascular surgery.

 - In addition to brain and spinal tumours, other conditions he treats include aneurysms, arteriovenous malformations (AVMs), back and neck pain, degenerative spine, hydrocephalus, moyamoya disease, occlusive disease and trigeminal neuralgia.